markmi/acpphint/README.md

 (no earlier, no later), despite OpenBSD-vintage-ISC licensed source in `other_src_used/` also being built and linked in.
 ##### Changelog . . .
+###### [0.1.25] 2022-Aug-31 (start) . . .
+2022-???-?? (final)
+Additions
+- Add some new HoneyComb makefile.*'s, matching the more recent context (preliminary).

+Changes
+- Update the FreeBSD code in other_src_used/sys_cpubinding.cpp to use the newer FreeBSD CPU_AND macro (now 3 arguments, not 2 arguments).

+Removals
+- Delete most of the *.gp files and update to have just 12 of the historical g++ 11 and clang++ 12 ones and 2 of the older OverDrive ones.
+MacchDblShot and RPi4B are only involved in Cortex-A72 comparisons, not by themselves.
+The ThreadRipper1950X data, HoneyComb data, and old OverDrive data are primary now.

+- Delete lots of old *.txt data files --and even some whole directories of such.
+Keep at least what is referenced by the 12 *.gp files.

 ###### [0.1.24] 2021-Jul-06 (start) . . .
 2021-Aug-28 (final)
 Additions
 - Add HoneyComb tests and related files.